aarras/liftoff-assignments/P2-Project_Outline/README.md

 View entries: Users can view entries day-by-day and edit or delete any past log.
 Edited entries will display original value beneath along with the “edited on” date.

-Data visualization: Users can display a graph charting a limited number of metrics over a length of time.
+Data visualization (Nice to have): Users can display a graph charting a limited number of metrics over a length of time.
 Users can add pins for events to help identify correlations.

 ### Technologies
 Java